City-of-Turku/rw-apiproxy/README.md

 Make a copy of config.ini.sample to config.ini and modify service endpoints, set any required API keys and choose a backend to use.
 See config.ini.sample for details.

+## Client keys
+A client application must have a API key to indentify it.
+This key is a random string and must be provided in the http request header 'xxx' and must be sent with every request.

+### Client keys configuration

+Key configuration is backend service specific.

+### Prestashop

+Uses Supplier or Manufacturer for apikey.
+(XXX: This needs more information)

+### Drupal

+API keys are checked from a simple database, that does not need to be part of any Drupal install, the minimum table field format below:

+ CREATE TABLE apikeys (
+  apikey varchar(64) primary key, revoked int not null default 0
+ );

+Database connection details are set in config.ini, see config.ini.sample for example settings.

 ## Responses
 All response bodies are in JSON format.
 HTTP error codes are used to report success and failure.